The math most sellers never see

 Cost to Sell a House in Chicago: What You May Keep After Commissions and Closing Costs

 Most Chicago sellers start with one question: what will I walk away with?
 The sale price is one number.
-What you may actually keep is a different number — and the gap between them can be larger than expected.
+What you may actually keep is a different number, and the gap between them can be larger than expected.

 On a $500,000 Chicago home, estimated selling costs may range from approximately $22,000 to $40,000 depending on the commission structure you choose, closing costs, and transfer taxes.
 That range exists because sellers have more options than many realize, especially since the 2024 NAR settlement changed how commissions are structured.
+The single biggest swing is the listing fee: an example 2-3% listing commission is $10,000 to $15,000 at this price, while Net Gain Realty lists Chicago homes for a flat $1,995 with the full listing scope, which is where the low end of that cost range comes from.
+See the three ways to sell a house in Chicago for how each option changes your net proceeds, and compare whether a flat fee MLS service or Net Gain Realty is cheaper.

 This page breaks down every estimated cost Chicago sellers may face in 2026, explains the options that could affect your bottom line, and includes a calculator so you can run your own numbers.